 This is both a Messianic prophecy talking about the return of Christ and the return of the lands to Israel.

-So much more, so much more and right around the corner!
+So much more of the Holy Land, so much more, and it is right around the corner!

 Debbie lives in Southern California with her husband Doug and her children and grandchildren.